pingcap/docs/sql-statements/sql-statement-operate-load-data-job.md

 # [CANCEL|DROP] LOAD DATA

-The `CANCEL LOAD DATA` statement cancels the LOAD DATA JOB created in the system.
+The `CANCEL LOAD DATA` statement cancels a LOAD DATA job created in the system.

-The `DROP LOAD DATA` statement deletes the LOAD DATA JOB created in the system.
+The `DROP LOAD DATA` statement deletes a LOAD DATA job created in the system.

 ## Synopsis